What Parents and Providers Need to Know About HIV Risk and Teens

 Teens and Sex

 Let's face it – teens are having sex.
-One of the most common ways HIV is passed among teens is through unprotected sex.
+One of the most common ways teens acquire HIV is through unprotected sex.
 Teens are less likely to use a condom during vaginal or anal intercourse than adults.
 This is a key reason why so many new HIV acquisitions occur among youth and young adults.

 Most teenagers believe that HIV only happens to other people.
-However, teens represent a growing share of people getting and living with HIV worldwide.
+However, teens represent a growing share of people acquiring and living with HIV worldwide.

-Not using condoms also puts teens at risk for other sexually transmitted infections or diseases (STIs or STDs).
+Not using condoms also leaves teens vulnerable to other sexually transmitted infections or diseases (STIs or STDs).
 This is especially concerning because having an STI greatly increases a person's chance of getting or transmitting HIV during sex.
 Regularly using condoms significantly reduces the chances of getting STIs.

 Another way to keep teens HIV-negative is Pre-Exposure Prophylaxis (PrEP).
 This means taking medicine before being exposed to something to prevent getting a disease or condition - in this case HIV.
 The only pill approved in the US for PrEP for cisgender women, Truvada (tenofovir disoproxil fumarate plus emtricitabine), must be taken regularly to be effective.
 Descovy (tenofovir alafenamide plus emtricitabine), another pill for PrEP, is approved in the US only for men and transgender women.
 It must also be taken regularly.
 Recently, an injectable PrEP medication, Apretude (cabotegravir), was approved in the US.
 After a start-up period, the shot is given every two months.